BaoDuong254/Bank-sytem/README.md

 ## Run

-Click on the bank.exe file in the src folder after compile
+Click on the bank.exe file in the src folder after compile.